f5devcentral/xchaawsdemoguide/README.rst

 The vK8s deployment now has additional RE deployments, which contain the newly-configured NGINX proxy.
 The RE locations included many Points of Presence (PoPs) worldwide, and when selected, it is possible to have our Reverse Proxy service deployed automatically to each of these sites.

 Let's now take a look at the NGINX Deployment.
-Go back to the **F5 Distributed Cloud** console and navigate to the **Distributed Apps** service.
+Go back to the **F5 Distributed Cloud Console** and navigate to the **Distributed Apps** service.
 Proceed to the **Virtual K8s** and click the one we created earlier.

 .. figure:: assets/vk8soverview.png